Particular/docs.particular.net/nservicebus/sagas/index.md

 Correlation is needed in order to find existing saga instances based on data on the incoming message.
 In the example the `OrderId ` property of the `CompleteOrder` message is used to find the existing saga instance for that order.

 To declare this use the `ConfigureHowToFindSaga` method and use the `Mapper` to specify to which saga property each message maps to.
 Note that NServiceBus will only allow correlation on a single saga property and that the property types must match.

 NOTE: The value for correlated message properties must have a non default value.

-If correlating on more than one property is necessary, or match properties of different types, use a custom saga finder mentioned below.

 {{NOTE:
 In Version 6 and above NServiceBus will enforce that all correlated properties have a non default value when the saga instance is persisted.
 This means that all messages starting a saga must have a mapping.